BillySterling/liri-node-app/README.md

 ## Usage

+`node liri.js`

-liri.js can take in one of the following four commands:
+liri.js CLI will then offer one of the following four options:

-1. `node liri.js concert-this <artist/band name here>`
+1. `concert-this`

-    *This will search the Bands in Town Artist Events API for an artist and render the following information about each event to the terminal:*
+    *This will prompt the user for an artist or band and then search the Bands in Town Artist Events API for an artist and render the following information about each event to the terminal:*

     * *Name of the venue*
     * *Venue location*
     * *Date of the Event*

-2. `node liri.js spotify-this-song '<song name here>'`
+2. `spotify-this-song`

-    *This will show the following information about the song in your terminal/bash window:*
+    *This will prompt the user for a song name and will then show the following information about the song in your terminal/bash window:*

     * *Artist(s)*
     * *The song's name*